code-newbies/python-thursday-adventure-2/README.md

 ### How to contribute
 We use pull requests so you can get your code reviewed by others before merging it into the project.
 Code reviews are a great way to learn and collaborate.
 Here's how the process works:

-1. Join our [Slack community](https://codenewbie.typeform.com/to/uwsWlZ) and tell your host @phillipg you want to join the project repo
+1. Join our [Slack community](https://codenewbie.typeform.com/to/uwsWlZ) and tell your host @jamal you want to join the project repo
 2. The host will invite you to join as a collaborator.
 You **MUST** be a collaborator to join the project and pick up features.
 3. Accept invite from Github to join as a collaborator.
 - Look through the issues list and pick a feature you want to work on.